AlvarBer/Persimmon/docs/src/types.md

 However the actual types of the python code underlying functions and parameters do not support this, as duck typing makes interfaces not defined on explicit manners but on the methods used by the underlying code.
-For example most algorithms accept numpy arrays, panda dataframes, scipy sparse matrices and almost any array type that implements `__get__` in a manner numpy understands, but there is no hard interface that can be used to know which objects will run without crashing without executing the code.
+For example most algorithms accept Numpy arrays, panda dataframes, Scipy sparse matrices and almost any array type that implements `__get__` in a manner Numpy understands, but there is no hard interface that can be used to know which objects will run without crashing without executing the code.
 <!-- Explain the type safety as it is implemented -->